Kengkorok/Auto-Services-Tracker/README.md

 ## 🙏 Credits

-Built by [Safwan a.k.a Korok]([https://github.com/](https://github.com/Kengkorok)) with help from Claude.
+Built by [Safwan](https://github.com/) with help from Claude.
 Maintenance intervals are general rule-of-thumb figures for personal reference — always double-check against your vehicle's owner manual or workshop advice for anything safety-critical (brakes, tires, etc).